6 steps to create a mentally healthy and vibrant workplace

 - Tune into feedback: Measure your progress, seek feedback, and reflect on what you’re learning to move closer to your goals.

-6. Physical health: the need for rest and recovery
+Step 6 – Physical health: the need for rest and recovery

-Recovery doesn’t mean you need to take a nap in the backroom or under your desk.
+Recovery doesn’t mean you need to take a nap in the back room or under your desk.
 Researchers have found that short breaks allow the thinking parts of our brains to rest.
 This can be just as effective as naps.
 Here are some easy ways to add these to your workplace:

 - Encourage ‘walk and talk’ meetings/discussions where possible.